Non-Electric Sewage Treatment Plants

 How Sewage Systems Work

 All sewage treatment systems work by using naturally occurring aerobic (oxygen breathing) bacteria to digest the pollutants in the sewage.
 In order for the aerobic bacteria to live, oxygen must be available for them to breathe.

 All electrically operated treatment plants use electricity to aerate the sewage liquid.
 This is done by one of the following methods:

 - Rotating discs through the sewage, by means of a motor/gearbox inside the plant.
 These discs are half-submerged in the liquid sewage.
 Aerobic bacteria grow on the discs and take in oxygen when the disc rotates out of the liquid.
 They are an old technology, now made by only one manufacturer.

 - Pumps which spray liquid sewage over plastic shapes, with a lot of surface area, called 'Media'.
 The sewage liquid takes up oxygen during the spraying process and bacteria grow on the media surface.
 They absorb the oxygen and digest the sewage pollutants as they wash over them.
-This is also old technology and manufactured by only one company now.
+This is also old technology, uses a LOT of electricity and manufactured by only one company now.

 - Air blowers which bubble air through the sewage liquid.
 The sewage liquid may, or may not have media added to it.
 If the liquid has media within the biozone chamber, then the plant is called a 'Submerged Aerated Filter' (SAF) and if it doesn't, it is likely to be an Activated Sludge' treatment system.
 The latter is the most modern type of treatment plant.